-- 1. Set a purpose by telling children to read and find out how the girl and her grandfather made their gumbo. - 2.
-Have children read quietly, but out loud.
+1. Set a purpose by telling children to read and find out how the girl and her grandfather made their gumbo.

+2. Have children read quietly, but out loud.
 Each child should be reading at his or her own pace.
 Children should not read in chorus.
-Listen to children as they read by leaning close or bending down beside each child. - 3.
-Look for these reading behaviors during children's first reading: - Do they identify more words by sight? - Do they rely on the print and not just the pictures when reading? - Do they read with increased confidence? - Are they self-correcting to get meaning from the story? - Have they begun to cross-check by using language patterns and letter sounds? - Do they reread to check accuracy and meaning? - Are they using chunks of words rather than individual letters when sounding out? - Do they expect to get meaning from the text? - Do they make connections between the story and previous experiences?
+Listen to children as they read by leaning close or bending down beside each child.

+3. Look for these reading behaviors during the first reading:

+- Do they identify more words by sight? - Do they rely on the print and not just the pictures when reading? - Do they read with increased confidence? - Are they self-correcting to get meaning from the story? - Have they begun to cross-check by using language patterns and letter sounds? - Do they reread to check accuracy and meaning? - Are they using chunks of words rather than individual letters when sounding out? - Do they expect to get meaning from the text? - Do they make connections between the story and previous experiences? - Are they asking questions about the story? - 4.
+As children read, suggest a reading strategy if they are struggling: "Try rereading the sentence.
+Try looking at the picture for help."
+Encourage children to take a guess based on the subject of the story or to use the beginning sounds or known parts of the word.
+Encourage them to read on and return to the unknown word after completing the sentence.